Award winning broadcaster, Steph McGovern is the presenter of the eponymous ’Steph's Packed Lunch’, broadcast daily on

 Prior to this, Steph worked in financial journalism for over 15 years and spent 7 years as part of the BBC Breakfast family.
 Steph travelled all over the UK to cover economic and business news for the BBC and broadcast live from over 500 businesses.
 Whether talking to workers in factories or interviewing FTSE 100 chief executives in the studio, Steph made it her mission to find out what was going on in the real economy.

-Steph also co-presented BBC One’s ‘Watchdog’, her own primetime BBC One programme called ‘Shop Well For Less’ and a children’s TV show 'Pocket Money Pitch' for CBBC.
+Steph also co-presented BBC One’s ‘Watchdog’, Channel 4's 2021 Paralympics coverage, her own primetime BBC One programme ‘Shop Well For Less’ and a children’s TV show 'Pocket Money Pitch' for CBBC.

 Originally from Middlesbrough, Steph's first taste of BBC life came aged 19, when she made a guest appearance on a programme about women in science.
 Steph had just won the title of Young Engineer for Britain, after saving Black & Decker money on a design she created for their Leaf Hog product.
 Following her appearance, Steph secured work experience on Tomorrow's World and not long after, made it on to the payroll as a part-time researcher, while studying at University College London.